 Million Dollar Listing New York is a reality TV series on Bravo that began in 2012.
-The series is a spin off from Million Dollar Listing Los Angeles.
-The show follows three real estate brokers as they represent buyers and sellers of real estate properties in the New York area.
+The series is a spin-off from Million Dollar Listing Los Angeles.
+The show follows three real estate brokers representing buyers and sellers of real estate properties in the New York area.

 Following is a list of the primary cast members for the show.

 - Fredrik Eklund